Urban Legend (film): Release

+Urban Legend premiered at the Fox Village Theatre in Westwood Village, Los Angeles, before being released theatrically in the United States on September 25, 1998.

 Home media

-Urban Legend was released on DVD by Columbia-TriStar Home Video on February 23, 1999.
+Urban Legend was released on DVD by Columbia TriStar Home Video on February 23, 1999.
 The release contained an audio commentary with director Blanks, writer Horta, and actor Michael Rosenbaum, as well as a making-of-featurette.
 The film received a region-free Blu-ray release on July 22, 2008 by Sony.
 Scream Factory released a 2-disc collector's edition Blu-ray of the film on November 20, 2018.
+88 Films subsequently released the film on Blu-ray in the United Kingdom in 2021 as part of a three-film trilogy set, which includes the sequels Urban Legends: Final Cut (2000) and Urban Legends: Bloody Mary (2005).

 Reception

 Box office

-Urban Legend premiered at the Fox Village Theatre in Westwood Village, Los Angeles before being released theatrically in the United States on September 25, 1998.
 The film earned $10.5 million in its opening weekend (nearly recouping its $14 million budget), showing at 2,257 theaters across the United States.
 It would go on to gross $38 million domestically, and earn an additional $34 million internationally for a worldwide total of $72.5 million.